In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 Here is more advice when things go awry:

 Contact the transition service coordinator at your child’s school, because the school district sometimes has inside contacts to the SSA and other agencies.
 This proved very helpful in my son’s case.
+He was able to facilitate a resolution for us.

 Carry around notebook / journal with you where you write down names, numbers, phone calls, conversations.
+Always have your child’s social on hand.
+Do not expect anyone who works for the government to ever call you back, so this way you will not be disappointed.

-Good luck in your transition journeys!
+Good luck in your respective transition journeys!